Spy Bosses Warn Of Foreign Interference As Feds Unseal New Russia Charges

 The Russians discussed specific ways to characterize individual American political figures: The late Sen. John McCain, R-Ariz., was to be "an old geezer who has lost it."
 House Speaker Paul Ryan, R-Wis., was to be "a complete and absolute nobody incapable of any decisiveness."
 Workers were urged to post in support of his Democratic opponent.

-The workers of Project Lakhta also were mindful about the ongoing investigation about whether Donald Trump's presidential campaign might have been connected with Russia's active measures.
+The workers of Project Lakhta also were mindful of the ongoing investigation into whether Donald Trump's presidential campaign might have been connected with Russia's active measures.

 At one point, the Russians used a fake Facebook account to post a meme with a photo of former President Barack Obama with the legend: "If only media had been as bothered by Obama's ties to the Muslim Brotherhood as they are by Trump's fake ties to Russia."